TAP top app download banner

 Image source: iStock

-Alcohol and smoking must be avoided before/during pregnancy and post-delivery owing to its ill-effects.
+Alcohol and smoking must be avoided before, during pregnancy and post-delivery owing to their ill effects.
 It could lead to premature birth or the baby having Fetal Alcohol Spectrum Disorder (FASD), Sudden Infant Death Syndrome (SIDS) and other such health problems.

 Your health choices make you, regardless of whether you’re pregnant or not.
 Additionally, since your heart health directly programs the health of your baby’s heart, it’s even more crucial to follow healthy heart tips during pregnancy.

-References: Pregnancy Heart And Health, Brigham Health Hub, UPMC, Bundoo
+Pregnancy Heart And Health, Brigham Health Hub, UPMC, Bundoo, Motherly

 Partner Stories